Characters: Rurouni Kenshin Main Characters

 - The Worf Effect: He technically doesn't lose many fights, but in the beginning of the series antagonists like Jin-E and Saitou established their threat level by easily defeating Kenshin the wanderer, leading to him succumbing to his Battousai personality.

-- Worf Had the Flu: His initial defeat at the hands of Enishi in the Jinchuu arc is attributed to the inner turmoil he was suffering from at the time preventing him from fighting at his best: Caused by his guilt over killing Tomoe and lacking an answer for how he could atone for it.
-By the time they fight again, Kenshin has resolved these issues and is able to defeat Enishi.
+- Worf Had the Flu: Kaoru theorizes that his initial defeat at the hands of Enishi was caused by his inner turmoil preventing him from fighting at his best: Caused by his guilt over killing Tomoe and lacking an answer for how he could atone for it.
+By the time they fight again, Kenshin has resolved these issues and defeats Enishi.

 - World's Best Warrior: Even at the start of the series he's considered Japan's best swordsman, with Aoshi desiring to defeat him to gain his title.